-Loop for VOX provides UNLIMITED storage during the free 14-day trial and a variety of subscription plans with the same unlimited storage: $155.88 annual subscription price, $95.94 six-month subscription price, $19.99 monthly price.
+VOX Cloud provides UNLIMITED storage with a variety of subscription plans with the same unlimited storage: from $4.99 monthly, $49.99 annual subscription price and other options.

 Google Drive runs PCs running Windows XP, Windows Vista, Windows 7, and Windows 8 with NTFS partitions, or Mac OS X 10.6 (Snow Leopard) or higher; Android smartphones and tablets with Android 2.1 (Eclair) or higher; iPhones and iPads with iOS 5.0 or higher.

-Loop for VOX works on OS X and iOS.
-While using Loop for streaming music through VOX Music Player for Mac, it is possible to connect to Sonos audio devices.
+VOX cloud works on OS X and iOS.
+While using VOX Cloud for streaming music through VOX Music Player for Mac, it is possible to connect to Sonos audio devices.
 Android and Windows support is to launch later on this year.

 To use Google Drive, one must have Google account.
 Just that.

 To use VOX Premium features (VOX Cloud is one of them), you have to sign up for VOX account, then download VOX Player for Mac and VOX Player for iPhone to sync music between them and listen to it freely on these devices.

 There is a limit of 15 as the maximum the number of simultaneous connections to your Google Drive account.
 There seems to be no official limit on the devices.

 VOX sets zero limits.
 You can have all your family, including grandmothers, grandfathers, parents, sisters, brothers, nephews, and their children using premium features at the same time.
 And it will be alright.